kragleh/KBFFA/README.md

 A Minecraft mini-game where players get a stick, few blocks and a pearl, and they try their best to beat their opponents into the void.

+## Commands

+- `/arena` - Lets you create arenas which you can manage in arenas.yml
+- `/world` - The all in one world manager
+- `/pearl` - Lets you edit your pearl slot

 ## Permissions

 ### World